sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-sso/fire-sso.rst

   saml.context.lb.scheme=https
   saml.context.lb.contextPath=/

-10. Once the above configuration added and when started the Fire Server, you will able to Login through Fire Insights page.
+10. Once the above configuration is added and the Fire Server is started you will able to login through Fire Insights page.

 .. figure:: ../../../_assets/configuration/aws-sso/login.PNG
    :alt: aws sso